chenyiqun/ptde-open/README.md

 # ptde-open
-This is codes of PTDE algorithm.
+This is the code of PTDE algorithm.